Skip to main content

 └── ...

-• Treat MAIN world as an advanced path and validate behavior on target browsers early.
+• Treat MAIN world as an advanced path.
+Validate behavior on each target browser early.

 Isolated vs MAIN quick example